-- Protect Waltham Forest residents and their homes from the effects of hot weather/heatwaves - An added focus on protecting the vulnerable residents or those who are in sheltered housing, temporary accommodation or who are sleeping rough - Ensure Severe Weather Emergency Protocol (SWEP) is reviewed and ready to activate - Where required, to activate SWEP and support individuals sleeping rough to access an offer of emergency accommodation during the SWEP period
+- Protect Waltham Forest residents and their homes from the effects of hot weather/heatwayes. - Specific focus on protecting the vulnerable residents or those who are in sheltered housing, temporary accommodation or who are sleeping rough. - Ensure Severe Weather Emergency Protocol (SWEP) is reviewed and ready to activate. - Activate SWEP where required.

-ACTIONS
+CHONS

 Alert Level Actions to be taken

-GREEN (preparedness) Rough Sleepers & those in Temporary Accommodation: Ensure key housing staff are signed up to receive Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk if you are not sure how to do this) Ensure housing staff are aware of the Severe Weather plan and their roles and responsibilities in response to Weather-Health alerts Ensure housing business continuity plans are up to date, including consideration of hot weather and are shared with key staff Be assured that commissioned housing providers have included consideration of hot weather/heatwaves as part of their routine business continuity plans Ensure housing staff are aware of public health messages around hot weather and how they can support tenants and customers to stay cool.
+GREEN (preparedness) Ensure key housing staff are signed up to receive Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk if you are not sure how to do this) Ensure housing staff are aware of the Severe Weather plan and their roles and responsibilities in response to Weather-Health alerts Ensure housing business continuity plans are up to date, including consideration of hot weather and are shared with key staff Be assured that commissioned housing providers have included consideration of hot weather/heatwaves as part of their routine business continuity plans Ensure housing staff are aware of public health messages around hot weather and how they can support tenants and customers to stay cool.
 This includes staff who visit people in their own homes.
-Public health messages are available here and also on the Council's website Work with the communications team to ensure that communications to Waltham Forest residents include advice about how to keep their homes cool during Summer and what residents can do if they are struggling to do so.
-Advice around how to keep homes cool is available here Ensure housing staff are aware of the risks of severe hot weather, who is most at risk and how to respond when tenant or customer is unwell
+Public health messages on the Council's website and also in the UKHSA communications toolkit available here

-- Ensure housing staff are aware of community living rooms & cool spaces available across the borough and how tenants and customer can access these.
-Info. available here. - Consider putting up UKHSA 'Beat the Heat' posters in communal settings to remind tenants how to stay safe during hot weather.
+- Work with the communications team to ensure that communications to Waltham Forest residents include advice about how to keep their homes cool during Summer and what residents can do if they are struggling to do so.
+Advice around how to keep homes cool is available here - Ensure housing staff are aware of the risks of severe hot weather, who is most at risk and how to respond when tenant or customer is unwell - Ensure housing staff are aware of community living rooms & cool spaces available across the borough and how tenants and customer can access these. - Consider putting up UKHSA 'Beat the Heat' posters in communal settings to remind tenants how to stay safe during hot weather.
 Available here - Ensure that agencies who also come into contact with residents and service users e.g. Tenant Management organisations, customer resolution service, Citizens Advice Bureau are aware of the public health messages to mitigate the impact of hot weather on service users and residents and that plans are in place to share these - Ensure that plans are in place to support tenants and customers to maintain a "reasonable" temperature in their property during severe hot weather.
 Ensure staff are aware of these plans.
 This could include checking room temperatures where disabled or vulnerable service users spend most of their time.
 Providing messages to keep rooms wellventilated, keep curtains drawn over south facing windows, find cooler rooms in the house to sit in.

-- Liaise with providers of daytime provisions i.e. day-time shelters to manage health risks related to the hot weather. - Plan SWEP with relevant partners, both internal and external - Consider how people will travel to SWEP accommodation and ensure distances and travel costs are not a barrier for accessing the service - Ensure there are measures in place to support individuals sleeping rough e.g. providing brief advice on measures individuals can take including staying in the shade, accessing cool spaces, providing sunscreen and bottled water where necessary.
+- Liaise with providers of daytime provisions i.e. day-time shelters to manage health risks related to the hot weather. - Plan SWEP with relevant partners, both internal and external - Consider how people will travel to SWEP accommodation and ensure distances and travel costs are not a barrier for accessing the service - Ensure there are measures in place to support individuals sleeping rough e.g. providing brief advice on measures individuals can take including staying in the shade, accessing cool spaces, providing sunscreen and bottled water where necessary, checking for any signs of heat-related illness and dehydration.
 Further advice is available here - Ensure information provided is available in other languages where required